organix/kernel_abe64/ABE.md

 ## Garbage Collection

+Our memory management strategy fulfills three simultaneous goals:

+ * Avoid fragmentation of allocatable memory
+ * Maintain stable addresses for allocated objects
+ * Perform safe garbage-collection concurrent with ongoing allocations

+Our approach is based on Henry Baker's ("Treadmill")[https://dl.acm.org/citation.cfm?id=130862] algorithm, publish as *The treadmill: real-time garbage collection without motion sickness* in **ACM SIGPLAN Notices**, Volume 27 Issue 3, March 1992.

+Fragmentation is avoided by allocating all memory in the same `CELL`-sized units.
+These cells contain 2 user-controlled pointers (`first` and `rest`), and 2 GC-private fields `_prev` and `_next`.
 A statically-allocated `CELL` represents the `NIL` value.
 It is not linked into the GC lists.

 ```
        NIL